According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 What do leaders do?

-Leaders are there to keep the team moving towards a shared goal.
+Leaders are there to keep the team moving toward a shared goal.
 They work to empower staff by providing clear instructions and a positive working environment.
 When things go wrong, leaders can be held accountable by senior staff – meaning they need to be resilient and confident in their team.

 What does it take to be a leader?